sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

  - The accuracy of the model wasn't improved.
 The L1 regularization scale was changed to make the accuracy improve.

 L1 regularization scale was changed from 0.0001 to 0.00001 after 28k steps.
  - The accuracy of the model wasn't improved.
 The L1 regularization scale was changed to make the accuracy improve.

+L1 regularization scale was changed from 0.00001 to 0.000055 after 35k steps.
+ - The accuracy of the model wasn't improved.
+The L1 regularization scale was changed to make the accuracy improve.

 <!-- <img src="https://user-images.githubusercontent.com/94357278/235756373-ce9cc17d-cf09-438e-a118-b3df759a7dc6.jpg" alt="loss" width="500" height="300">